 The Oceanside S.A.F.E Coalition follows its mission by:

-Over the past 4 years of operation, Oceanside S.A.F.E has determined its area of focus in underage drinking and marijuana use by collecting core data in implementing a PRIDE Youth Development Survey.
-Outreach/Awareness efforts have included a “We Are All Responsible” banner campaign, a Volleyball Tournament/Fundraiser dedicated to Opioid Awareness, A Community Healthfair/Baseball Tournament & a Resource Fair in conjunction with Families in Support of Treatment (F.I.S.T).
+Over the course of operation, Oceanside S.A.F.E has determined its area of focus in underage drinking and marijuana use by collecting core data in implementing a PRIDE Youth Development Survey.
+Additional data is continually collected through Focus Group's, Community Survey's and with the help of our local 4th Precinct.
+Outreach/Awareness efforts have included multiple informational prevention campaign's, community fundraiser's, health and resource fair's, educational workshops for families and district personnel, and much more!
 The Oceanside School District has also enhanced their prevention curriculum in response to efforts made by representatives of the Coalition.

 We look forward to expanding our efforts within the community in the years to come, as we continue to put forth our best efforts to keep Oceanside a SAFE place for our youth.

 Visit our Events Page for information about upcoming community programing, provided by our coalition and its partners.